- Major: Mechanical Engineering

 - E-mail: firstname.lastname@example.org

-While I was on co-op, I enjoyed my weekends going to concerts in Charlotte.
-During the week, I liked cooking for myself or going out to eat with co-workers or other co-ops; and trail runs after work.
-At school, I try to wakeboard as much as possible.
-I like lifting weights, continuing to run and watching Netflix to de-stress from classes.
+While I was on co-op, I enjoyed my weekends traveling to different mid-west cities.
+During the week, I liked cooking for myself, running and practicing yoga after work.
+At school, I like continuing to run and practice yoga, and watching Netflix to de-stress from classes.
 I also try to make at least one hiking trip out to the Smokies during the semester.